 The student loan default rate at Adams State is 9.3%.
 This is about the same as the national default rate of 10.1%.

-How Much Money Do Adams State Graduates Make?students who graduate from Adams State with a bachelor's degree recipients from Adams State make around $35,200 per year during the early years of their employment.
+How Much Money Do Adams State Graduates Make?students who graduate from Adams State with a bachelor's degree go on to jobs where they make an average salary of $35,200 in their early years.
 This is about 12% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Adams State University

 Contact details for Adams State are given below.

 Adams State University Majorsstudents from 25 majors graduated from Adams State University.
 Of these students, 618 received undergraduate degrees and 366 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Geological & Earth Sciences||12||NA|